code-with-amitk/Code-examples/System-Design/scalable/tinyurl/README.md

-## Step 1: Requirements clarifications
+## 1: Requirements clarifications
 ### a.
 Functional:
-* Given a URL, our service should generate a shorter and unique alias of it
+- Given a URL, our service should generate a shorter and unique alias of it
-* When users access short link, our service should redirect them to the original link.
+- When users access short link, our service should redirect them to the original link.
-* Users should be able to pick a custom short link for their URL.
+- Users should be able to pick a custom short link for their URL.
-* Links should expire after default time span.
+- Links should expire after default time span.
 ### b.
 Non-Function:
-* Highly available.
+- Highly available.
-* Minimum latency
+- Minimum latency
 ### c.
 Extended requirements:
-* Analytics; e.g., how many times a redirection happened?
+- Analytics; e.g., how many times a redirection happened?

-## Step 2: Back-of-the-envelope estimation
+## 2. Back-of-the-envelope estimation

 > This is read heavy application.
 Consider 100:1 Read/Write requests.

-### [Writes]
+### Writes

 10k new URL shortning requests/sec.
 10k*60*60*30=1 billion requests/month

-### [Read/Redirection]
+### Read/Redirection

 1000k reads/sec = 1 M reads/sec.
 1M*60*60*30 = 100 billion reads/month.